cherrypy/cherrypy/sphinx/source/tutorial/dispatching.rst

-However, because the arrangement of config is directly related to the arrangement of handlers, it is the responsibility of the Dispatcher to collect per-handler config, merge it with per-URI and global config, and bind the resulting dict to :attr:`cherrypy.request.config <cherrypy.lib._cprequest.Request.config>`.
+However, because the arrangement of config is directly related to the arrangement of handlers, it is the responsibility of the Dispatcher to collect per-handler config, merge it with per-URI and global config, and bind the resulting dict to :attr:`cherrypy.request.config <cherrypy.lib.request.Request.config>`.
 This dict is of depth 1 and will contain all config entries which are in effect for the current request.